 In response, Paul writes a stern letter to the Corinthians (1 Corinthians in our Bibles) calling for repentance and reformation.
 Unfortunately, many in the church rejected his words and continued to live as if Paul had no authority in their lives.
 This open rebellion necessitated a face–to–face “chat” with the Corinthians, which Paul calls the painful visit (2 Cor 2:1).
 He then leaves and sends another severe letter (now lost) written with anguish and tears in hopes of bringing repentance and reconciliation.
 Finally, most, but not all, of the Corinthians, realized their sin and pride and apologized to Paul.
 It’s at this point in their tumultuous history that Paul wrote the letter of 2 Corinthians to assure the church of his love, affection, and commitment to them.
-As I said, they had a history.
+Like I said, they had a history.

 Given that history, it’s no wonder that 2 Corinthians is the most personal of all of Paul’s letters, providing a unique window into Paul’s life and ministry during his apostolic career.
-It’s also this baggage with the Corinthians that account for the complex nature of the letter.
+It’s also this baggage with the Corinthians that accounts for the complex nature of the letter.
 As you read it, you’d be hard–pressed not to notice the sudden shifts in his tone and emotions and the constant asides that seem out of place.
 However, his letter does have a carefully crafted structure, which can be broken down into three main sections, each addressing distinct topics relating to their history.
 The one guiding theme weaved throughout all three topics is the paradoxical nature of the “cruciform” life, that is, a life shaped by the cross.
 Paul will finalize their reconciliation, challenge their generosity, and confront his remaining opponents by fleshing out the surprising paradoxes of the cross and showing how it should reverse the Corinthians' whole honor/shame value system.
 Let’s check it out.

 Paradox #1.
 Paul’s Low Status is Proof of Jesus’ Exalted Status